Team-Eight/sthlm-commuter/docs/TravelModeFunction.md

 A list of TravelMode object is created from the JourneyQuery object's transportModes arraylist.
 A new TravelModeQuery object is created from the list.
 The *apiService.getPlan* function is called with the TravelModeQuery as a parameter.
 The travel mode setting are sent to the backend and then forwarded to the SL API.

+### create
+Creates a JourneyQuery object from a JSON object from favourites.

 ## File Structure